-The majority of the MegAlign Pro window is comprised of one or two "views."
+The left side of the MegAlign Pro window is comprised of one or more "views."
 To learn more about the types of views and how to change their appearances, click the links below.

 View types:

 - Overview

 - Sequences view

 - Pairwise view

 - Distance view

 - Tree view

 - Text view

 - Table view